swissmanu/mse-paper-rxjs-debugger/content/paper.md

 ## Research

-We presented operator log points for debugging RP programs and the development process that led to them.
+We demonstrated operator log points for debugging RxJS RP programs and the development process that led to them.
 This process ensured that the proposed solution satisfies the user's need to debug RxJS programs without manual print statements.
 Version 0.1.2 of *RxJS Debugging for vscode* can debug RxJS programs running in the Node.js JavaScript VM.
 The planned major release 1.0.0^[**WARNING: This link might reveal the author(s) identity/identities** [https://github.com/ANONYMOUS](https://github.com/swissmanu/rxjs-debugging-for-vscode/milestone/2)] will generalize this solution further and brings operator log points to RxJS applications running in web browsers.

 We see the opportunity for a comprehensive field test on how software engineers use the novel RP debugger once its next iteration is available.
 Usage statistics provided through the planned analytics reporting module might prove helpful in these regards.